 The RSEI Chronic Human Health model is currently implemented in a Microsoft Windowsbased computer program.
 The program allows users to calculate RSEI results for all years of data and to present the results in various GIS, graphical, and tabular formats, as well as to save selected data to spreadsheet and database formats (e.g., Microsoft Excel and databases such as Access).
-The program includes on-line help for all of the program functions, as well as an introductory, "Easy RSEI" interface that simplifies first-time use.
-A User's Manual is also available.
+The program includes on-line help for all of the program functions, as well as User's Manual in Adobe Acrobat format.
+For new users, the model contains an introductory, "Easy RSEI" interface that simplifies data extraction.